fluxninja/aperture/docs/content/get-started/get-started.md

-1. **Sign up for an account**: Get started with Aperture by [creating an account](/get-started/sign-up.md), completing the simple onboarding - giving you an introduction into the dashboard - and inviting your team members so you can all collaborate on creating your first policy.
+1. **Sign up for an account**: Get started with Aperture by [creating an account](/get-started/sign-up.md), completing the simple onboarding - giving you an introduction to dashboard - and inviting your team members so you can all collaborate on creating your first policy.
 2. **Map to Cloud Agent**: Aperture Agent authenticates requests from SDK integrations using Agent API keys, which can be created for your project within the Aperture UI; for more information, see